Creamy (No Cream!) Sweet Corn and Potato Chowder is thick and creamy, gluten free chowder that's made with zero heavy cream!

 - salt and pepper

-- 4 cups frozen hash browns
+- 4 cups frozen shredded hash browns

-- 2 cups sweet corn kernels (fresh or frozen)
+- 2 cups sweet corn kernels, fresh or frozen

 Directions